PHZINNxx/localhost/README.md

 sudo systemctl restart dnsmasq
 ```

+Next, to further avoid conflicts with `systemd-resolver` add `nameserver
-Add `nameserver 127.0.0.1` to the top of `/etc/resolv.conf` so that `dnsmasq`
+127.0.0.1` to the top of `/etc/resolv.conf` so that `dnsmasq` becomes the
-becomes the primary DNS resolver.
+primary DNS resolver.

 #### setup caddy and manage your Caddyfile with `localhost`